Crime Watch Reporting

 - Anonymous reports of crimes can be made via …

 The College Police Department encourages anyone who is the victim or witness to any crime to promptly report the incident to the police.
 Because police reports are public records under California State law, the College Police Department cannot hold reports of crime in confidence.
-Confidential reports for purposes of inclusion in the annual disclosure of crime statistics can be made to Office of Student Services or calling (707) 256-7360.
+Confidential reports for purposes of inclusion in the annual disclosure of crime statistics can be made Office of Student Affairs (707) 256-7360